Kurt Russell: Early life

 Kurt Vogel Russell was born on March 17, 1951, at Wesson Maternity Hospital in Springfield, Massachusetts.
 His father, Bing Russell, was also an actor.
-His mother, Louise Julia (née Crone) Russell, is a dancer.
+His mother, Louise Julia (née Crone) Russell, was a dancer.
 Russell is of English, Irish, German, and Scottish ancestry.
 He has three sisters, Jill Franco, Jamie and Jody.
-His family relocated to California when he was a child, and Russell grew up in the Los Angeles suburb of Thousand Oaks.
+His family relocated to California when he was a child, and Russell grew up in Thousand Oaks.
 Russell played little league baseball throughout his grade school years and also on his high school baseball team as a second baseman.
 He graduated from Thousand Oaks High School in California in 1969.
-His father played professional baseball.
-His sister, Jill, is the mother of baseball player Matt Franco.
+He signed a minor league contract in 1971 and played two seasons in the Class A Northwest League where he was an all-star infielder.
+He suffered a career-ending shoulder surgery in 1973 at Class AA El Paso.
+His father also played professional baseball in the minor leagues.
+His older sister, Jill, is the mother of former professional baseball player Matt Franco.
 From 1969 to 1975, Russell served in the California Air National Guard and belonged to the 146th Tactical Airlift Wing, then based in Van Nuys.